 Health Policy Analysis and Political Sciences focus on understanding how factors such as the process, content and participating actors shape the development, decision-making and implementation of novel guidelines, policies, and legislation.
-The School is home to the Policy Innovation and Evaluation Research Unit (PIRU), led by Prof Nicholas Mays.
-The team evaluated the implementation of the UK’s AMR Strategy 2013-2018 and will be undertaking an evaluation of the UK’s 2019-2024 National Action Plan.

 These disciplines work in concert to tackle challenges associated with AMR that confront our health, our health systems and our own assumptions about the scope and nature of the topic.